- Say No

 - The accidental catch of threatened and endangered species like endemic sharks and rays is a major issue in Australian prawn fisheries.
 The Queensland government abandoned an independent observer program in 2012 so bycatch reporting is not reliable and science-based management is hampered as a result.

 - Bay prawns are caught in muddy and sandy areas that are resilient to disturbance from fishing.The majority of fishing takes place in Moreton Bay Marine Park, where 44% of the Bay is protected from the impacts of trawling and the marine habitat is well understood.

 The name ‘bay prawn’ is used for a number of different prawn species; also known as greasyback or greentail prawns, as well as the juveniles of other prawn species.
-Bay prawns are caught using trawl fishing gear in coastal waters.
+Bay prawns are caught using otter and beam trawl fishing gear in coastal waters.
 The majority of the catch comes from Moreton Bay, with additional prawns caught in nearshore waters to the north of Brisbane.

 Bay prawns are caught using beam trawling in river and inshore coastal areas.
 Bay prawns are found in muddy and sandy areas that are relatively resilient to fishing pressure as fishing areas have naturally high levels of disturbance from river flows.
 Comprehensive habitat mapping is available for Moreton Bay, and as a result of marine park management and monitoring, the affected habitats are well understood.